Planning For Late Life And Beyond With The Help Of An Elder Law Attorney

 Term life policies are typically the cheapest to obtain.
 These policies provide coverage for a set amount of time.
 Usually these last anywhere from 10 to 25 years.
 If the covered person passes away during the coverage period, the death benefit is paid out according to the beneficiary designation form.
 If the coverage period runs out and the covered person survives, the policy lapses and no benefit is paid.
 Occasionally, the issuing company will offer the option to extend the coverage period for an increased premium upon the expiration of the coverage period.

-Universal Policy
+Universal Policy And Whole Life Policies

 Talk To An Elder Law Attorney About Your Legal Needs For Free

-With an office in Cuyahoga Falls, Legacy Law Firm, LLC, serves clients throughout the surrounding areas of Ohio.
+With an office in Cuyahoga Falls, Legacy Law Firm, serves clients throughout the surrounding areas of Ohio.
 To schedule a free initial consultation with a skilled and caring attorney, you can contact us online or call 330-529-7070.